 At the top of a hill, the ruins of a castle remain.
 The views of the village from up there are worth the detour.

-Grimaud is a lively village during high-season with a nice offer of cultural entertainment (concerts, festivals…).
+Grimaud is a lively village during the high season with a nice offer of cultural entertainment (concerts, festivals…).

 You can easily drive to Saint Roch mill.
 There’s plenty of space to park if you’re not visiting on market day.
 Otherwise, it’s also possible to walk down there from the castle.